Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [39] And she had a sister called Mary, who even sat at the Lord’s feet listening to His word.

-Comments Luke 10:38-39 In these verses, we have two women involved; all readers can notice the differences between these two, one is concerned with the things of this world, but another is concerned about the next world.
-As siblings on this earth, we all can see, you come out from the same parents, but you have nothing alike, as these two siblings are the same way, but one thing they do have in common, both of these women have a servant's heart, both want to serve the Lord in their own way.
-The way to serve the Lord is different in each person, and this is a good example.
+Comments Luke 10:38-39 In these verses, we have two women involved; all readers can notice the differences between these two: one is concerned with the things of this world, but the other is concerned with the next world.
+As siblings on this earth, we all can see that you come out from the same parents, but you have nothing alike; these two siblings are the same way, but one thing they do have in common: both of these women have a servant’s heart, both want to serve the Lord in their own way.
+The way to serve the Lord differs for each person, and this is a good example.

 [40] But Martha was distracted about much serving, and coming up to Him, she said, Lord, do Thou not care that my sister left me to serve alone?
 Tell her therefore that she might help me.